Protocol for Real Time Disease Load Monitoring

 The protocol presented here has been improved based on the lessons learned from the pilot project which included 22 beekeepers from around the country.
 It was a successful pilot that allowed us to work out any unforeseen issues.
 We have summarized the data from the pilot into a 6 month final report which will give beekeepers a better picture of the overall results of this project and allow beekeepers to compare their results to other participants in their region.
 This report is an example of the individualized report that we only send to participating beekeepers.

-By monitoring disease levels over time, beekeepers will be able to make better decisions about when to treat colonies and if treatments are effective.
-Participating beekeepers will be asked to collect samples from 8 colonies once a month over the production season.
-These samples will be sent to the University of Maryland and processed to determine Nosema and Varroa levels.
+By monitoring disease levels over time you, the beekeeper, will be able to make better decisions about when to treat colonies and if treatments are effective.
+Participating beekeepers will be asked to collect samples from 8 colonies once a month over the sampling season.
+These samples will be sent to the University of Maryland and processed to determine Varroa and Nosema levels.
 Each sampling involves opening the eight colonies (the same eight colonies are sampled each period) and removing one frame that contains young, developing brood.
-Adult bees from this frame are then collected following the standardized method in this document and placed into sample bottles containing alcohol.
-You will collect two ¼ cup scoops of bees from each hive.
-You will pour these two scoops of bees into the provided alcohol bottle and seal them.
+Adult bees from this frame are then collected following the standardized method described in this document and placed into sample bottles containing a salt water solution.
+You will collect two, ¼ cup scoops of bees from each hive.
+You will pour these two scoops of bees into the provided sample bottle and cap them.
 You will repeat this procedure for each of the 8 hives.
-In summary, you should leave the apiary with eight alcohol bottles full of bees and one data sampling sheet.
-Finally, you will send the 8 samples to the University of Maryland Diagnostic lab for analysis.
+In summary, you should leave the apiary with eight sample bottles full of bees and one data sampling sheet.
+You will finally send the 8 samples to the University of Maryland Diagnostic Lab for analysis.

-This sampling protocol is based off of the USDA APHIS National Honey Bee Survey.
-For additional information on this effort please visit http://www.aphis.usda.gov/plant_health/plant_pest_info/honey_bees/downloads/sampling_protocol.pdf.
+This sampling protocol is based off of the USDA AHPIS National Honey Bee Survey.
+For additional information on this effort please visit http://www.aphis.usda.gov/plant_health/plant_pest_info/honey_bees/downloads/sampling_protocol.pdf

 You received 6 months (or 6 sampling periods) worth of sampling material.
 These kits include: